 - 2.1 Responsibility for maintaining and reviewing the system of internal control and for implementing a system of governance and risk management rests with the Combined Fire Authority.
-However the process by which the Annual Governance Statement is produced includes obtaining assurances on the effectiveness of key controls and internal audit provides one of the key sources of such assurance. - 2.2 The head of internal audit is required by professional standards to provide an opinion addressing governance, risk management and control and thereby to provide assurance that the risks to the objectives of Lancashire Combined Fire Authority are being adequately and effectively controlled. - 2.3 The Audit Committee's terms of reference require it to review and approve the internal audit plan.
-The Committee's views on this proposed plan of work will therefore be welcome.
+However the process by which the Annual Governance Statement is produced includes obtaining assurances on the effectiveness of key controls and internal audit provides one of the key sources of such assurance. - 2.2 The Head of Internal Audit is required by professional standards to provide an opinion addressing governance, risk management and control and thereby to provide assurance that the risks to the objectives of Lancashire Combined Fire Authority are being adequately and effectively controlled. - 2.3 The Audit Committee's terms of reference require it to review and approve the internal audit plan.